Campeonato de Fútbol Femenino: Format

 For the 2019–20 season (Torneo Rexona), the tournament has three stages, Fase Clasificatoria, Fase Campeonato and Fase Permanencia.

 The first stage, "Fase Clasificatoria", is contested by the 17 participating teams.
 Teams play in a single round-robin tournament.
 Clubs placed 1st to 8th at the end of the competition, qualify to the next stage ("Fase Campeonato") while the rest nine clubs play the "Fase Permanencia".

 The "Fase Campeonato" is contested by the eight qualified teams from the previous stage, playing a double round-robin tournament.
 The club earning most points at the end of the competition is crowned champion, also qualifying to Copa Libertadores Femenina.

 The "Fase Permanencia" is contested by the nine teams placed 9th to 17th in the qualification stage (Clasificatoria).
 After a double robin tournament, the three worst placed teams are relegated to Primera B (second division).

 Current teams

-Clubs registered for the 2023 season:
+Clubs registered for the 2025 season:

 List of champions

-Below is the list of women's Primera División champions:
+Below is the list of women's Primera División A champions since the first edition held in 1991.
+The 2019–20 edition was the only one to be canceled halfway through.
+This was due to the COVID-19 pandemic.
+When the National Government allowed football competitions to return in October, AFA organised a smaller tournament called Torneo de Transición 2020, which had a shortened format and took place between November 2020 and January 2021.